mbaumer/us_hep_funding/docs/_states/SD.md

 [SD-00](#SD-00)

 # SD -- Sen. Mike Rounds (R) and  Sen. John Thune (R)
+## Committees
+Mike Rounds is not on any of our key committees

+John Thune is the #1 Republican on the Senate Committee on Commerce, Science, and Transportation

 ## HEP Grants
 ```
 In the past 5 years, this state has received: